Dental Inlays & Onlays in La Mesa

 At the second appointment, the temporary sealant is removed.
-Dr. Gulbransen or Dr. Recksiedler will then make sure that the inlay/onlay fits correctly.
+Dr. Recksiedler, Dr. Pun or Dr. Gulbransen (Retired) will then make sure that the inlay/onlay fits correctly.
 If the fit is satisfactory, the inlay/onlay will be bonded to the tooth with a strong resin and polished for a smooth finish.

 Considerations for Inlays and Onlays

 Traditional fillings can reduce the strength of a natural tooth by up to 50%.
 As an alternative, inlays/onlays that are bonded directly onto the tooth using special high-strength resins, can actually increase the strength of a tooth by up to 75%.
 As a result, they can last from 10 to 30 years.
 In some cases, where the damage to the tooth is not extensive enough to merit an entire dental crown, onlays can provide a very good alternative.